Cancer Quality Council of Ontario

 If your results indicate further testing is required due to an abnormal result, you will be contacted directly by our breast patient navigator to discuss next steps and arrange follow-up tests.
-It is important to know that most women who need more testing do not have breast cancer.
+It is important to know that most individuals who need more testing do not have breast cancer.

 Our office will send you a letter when it’s time for your next mammogram.
-Most women return to breast screening every two years.
+Most clients return to breast screening every two years.
 When you receive your letter, call our office to arrange your next appointment on the Screen for Life Coach.